Annika Sorenstam wins US Senior Women’s Open by 8 strokes

 FAIRFIELD, Conn.
 (AP) — Annika Sorenstam ran away with the U.S. Senior Women’s Open on Sunday, closing with a 4-under 68 for an eight-stroke victory.

-The 50-year-old Sorenstam, a three-time U.S. Women’s Open champion making her first appearance in the senior event, finished at 12-under 276 at Brooklawn Country Club.
+The 50-year-old Sorenstam, a three-time U.S. Women’s Open champion making her first appearance in the senior event, finished at 12-under 276 at Brooklawn Country Club in the wire-to-wire victory.

+“It’s really hard to describe,” Sorenstam said. .
+“When we came here, I just loved the place from the start.
+Everything felt so good, and then obviously you have to go out there and finish it up, and today I really felt like I played very, very well.
+To come in here on Sunday knowing what I had to do and I did it, obviously I’m very happy.”

 Playing partner and fellow Swede Liselotte Neumann was second, shooting a 74.
 She won the 1988 U.S. Women’s Open to become the first Swedish major champion.